mrrosoff/Tortilla-Critic/README.md

-# Personal-Website
+# Tortilla Critic

-### My Personal Website
+### A Chip Lover's Rankings

 ## About Project

 This site is built using React.js.
-The site is hosted on GitHub Pages and links to [my custom domain](maxrosoff.com).
+The site is hosted on GitHub Pages and links to [my custom domain](tortillacritic.com).

 ## Installation